charleennewland/blog/kaizen_workshop_2.md

 As the needs of the customers of this call center have developed, the team recognizes the need to improve and elevate the services.
 Picture this: with colorful sticky notes, markers, and a whiteboard at hand, you and your team are all set to tackle the task of creating the Value Stream Map.
 If you find yourselves unsure of the next steps, don't worry — I'm here to help guide you through the process.

-Here are the steps we need to take:
+Here are the steps you need to take:

 - **Draw the map:** Use a whiteboard, flip chart paper, or VSM software to create a visual representation of the current state of the value stream;
 - **Identify process steps** Map out the sequence of activities involved in delivering the product or service, including material and information flows;